qapla-ops/bash-plus/README.md

 ```
 usage: install.sh [PREFIX]

+PREFIX:
-PREFIX: Used as a prefix in the command name, if omitted the default prefix bp will be used, e.g. bp-command
+  Used as a prefix in the command name, if omitted the default prefix bp will be used, e.g. bp-command
 ```

+# Commands

+All commands start with the prefix, such as `bp-...` if no custom prefix is ​​specified.
+To view all available commands you can type the prefix name with the hyphen and press TAB (twice) to view the complete list.
+The documentation only shows the original command without the prefix.

+## Networking

+* `ip`

+  View public IP by making a request to a remote API.

+## Google Cloud

+* `gccca`

+  Activate an exiting Google Cloud configuration

+* `gccil`

+  List all Google Compute Engine instance resources